 Kate Fox – Founder and Director/Teacher

 Kate has 30 years of experience working with children at all management levels in urban and rural school districts, in grades K – 12.
 Her expertise extends from teaching and curriculum development to regulatory compliance, licensing, staff supervision and training.
-She has a BA in English and has been involved in academic research and writing.
+After receiving an LRNG/John D. Catherine T. Macarthur Foundation grant in 2015 for Birch’s Maker Rings project, Kate became involved with the LRNG/National Writing Project’s teacher network.
+From 2018 – 2020 she worked with Workspace Education/100Roads and Microschool Revolution to deliver Microschool Founders’ Trainings for their Incubator.
+She completed Education Reimagined’s Learning Lab for practitioners in June 2019, and participated in their ILX, learning exchange in November 2019, focusing on student-centered elementary school programs.

-Kate currently teaches English to several learning levels and coaches High School Seniors for their Capstone Projects.
+Kate currently teaches English to several learning levels, offers consultations for homeschoolers, and coaches High School Seniors for their Capstone Projects.

 Ed Helbig – Co-Founder and Teacher